-In an experimental study which explored the effects of group size and stocking density on a number of production measures, the mortality of ducks kept in groups of 3, 6 or 9 and at stocking densities of 1000, 1500 and 2000 cm per bird ranged from 1.4% to 13.9%, with the highest mortality seen in the largest group with the highest stocking density (9 ducks with 1000 cm floor space each).
+In an experimental study which explored the effects of group size and stocking density on a number of production measures, the mortality of ducks kept in groups of 3, 6 or 9 and at stocking densities of 1000, 1500 and 2000 cm2 per bird ranged from 1.4% to 13.9%, with the highest mortality seen in the largest group with the highest stocking density (9 ducks with 1000 cm2 floor space each).
 The average mortality was 5.6% (Mirabito et al 2002a).
 These data compare unfavourably with mortality rates of muscovy ducks in fattening units for meat production, where in the two weeks before slaughter the mortality rate was 0.2% (SCAHAW 1998).
 On farms in the UK, mortality rates were 5.2% for Pekin ducks reared to an average 3.35 kg at 48 days (Jones and Dawkins 2010a) and less than 5% in a commercial trial evaluating open water sources for farmed ducks over 43 days (Liste et al 2012).
-Most mortality rate varied in a linear way with age, the expected rate for 12 days of 5.2% over 48 days would be 1.3%.
+Most mortality in ducks reared for meat would occur in the youngest birds but even if mortality rate varied in a linear way with age, the expected rate for 12 days of 5.2% over 48 days would be 1.3%.